-Ms. Dabby served a judicial clerkship with the Honorable Justice Virginia Long, Associate Justice (Ret.) of the Supreme Court of New Jersey.
+Kira served a judicial clerkship with the Honorable Justice Virginia Long, Associate Justice (Ret.) of the Supreme Court of New Jersey.

-Professional And Community Involvement
+Professional and Community Involvement

 - Trustee, Freehold Township Education Foundation